AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 ## Saving a file checked out by others {#saving-a-file-checked-out-by-others}

-Technical limitations of the operating system prevent users from having a consistent experience when attempting to overwrite a file that is checked out by others.
+Technical limitations of the operating system prevent users from having a consistent experience when attempting to overwrite a file that others have checked out.
 The experience varies depending on the application used to edit the checked out file.
 Sometimes, the application displays an error message indicating a disk write failure or displays a seemingly unrelated or generic error.
 On other occasions, no error message is displayed and the operation appears to succeed.

 In this case, closing and reopening the file may reveal that the contents are unchanged.
 However, some applications may store a backup of the file so your changes can be applied.